monleon96/WWINPy/docs/source/getting_started.rst

 3. **Query Weight Windows**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Query weight windows by specifying parameters such as particle type, time, energy, and position coordinates.
 You can define each parameter as a single value or a range.
-Exact matches are not required—WWPy will automatically find the closest match for you.
+Exact matches are not required—WWINPy will automatically find the closest match for you.

    .. code-block:: python